dave-vazquez/hacker-news/README.md

 }
 ```

-Yet again, another array of `kids` representing the the direct replies to _this_ comment.
+Yet again, another array of `kids` representing the direct replies to _this_ comment.

-So, to yield all data required to render an entire comment tree would require a series of breadth-first, recursive requests on each and every comment in the tree, until the entire tree is exhausted.
+So, to yield all data required to render an entire comment tree would require a series of breadth-first, recursive requests on each and every comment in the tree until the entire tree is exhausted.

 We're talking about potentially **hundreds** of network requests depending on how active the comment section is.